 Surf the Waves!

 Both beaches are ideal for surfing.
 Annual surfing competitions are usually held at the Pangandaran Beach and several times at Batu Karas.
 Waves can be the playground for newbies that are grabbing a board for the first time.
 There are several local surf schools that can help you jump on the board and ride the beginners’ waves.
 During different seasons, each beach can challenge a more intermediate bunch of surfers.
 Boards are also available for rent, so all you need is about IDR 150,000 /day and some haggling skills, so you can score a lower price.
 Which beach is best for surfing is debatable.
 Each beach has its own surf community, which can be found hanging around the beach and approached for more information.

 Somewhere in between both Pangandaran and Batu Karas, lies ‘Cukang Taneuh’, which translates to hole in the soil.
 It’s known more as the Green Canyon as people experience swimming and boating in a canyon with green surrounding of foliage and moss.

-The Green Canyon, known in Indonesian as ‘Cukang Taneuh’ or ‘hole in the soil’
+The Green Canyon, known locally as ‘Cukang Taneuh’ (hole in the soil)

 Tips for visiting the canyon: